About Us

 Dr. Sarah Maissy (she/her) is passionate about helping people move better and gain confidence in their own bodies.
 Sarah loves the detective work of getting to the root causes of what's limiting you, and takes a full body, holistic approach to empower patients to reach their goals.

-Sarah received her Doctor of Physical Therapy from the University of Puget Sound, and then went on to complete the yearlong Pelvic Health Certification through Evidence in Motion.
+Sarah received her Doctor of Physical Therapy from the University of Puget Sound, and then went on to complete the Pelvic Health Certification through Evidence in Motion.
 She specializes in treating people of all genders with pelvic health needs, and strives to create a safe space for patients by taking a trauma informed and sex positive approach.

 She has completed extensive coursework through the Postural Restoration Institute, which focuses on how our nervous system impacts the way we breathe and move.
 She also draws off her background as a strength and conditioning coach to help patients not only get out of pain, but also back to high levels of performance.
+Sarah is completing her training in dry needling and will be using this modality to help her clients soon!

 Sarah looks forward to listening to your stories and partnering with you on your journey!